theobald-software/theobald-software.github.io/content/_en/xtract-universal/abap-reports.md

 The following section describes the functions of the Report component of Xtract Universal. <br>

 {% include _content/en/abap-reports/report-about.md %}

+{: .box-warning}
+**Warning!** **Missing Authorization**
+To use the Report component, access to the designated authority objects (RFC) in SAP must be available.
+For more information, see the knowledge base article on [SAP User Rights: Report](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#report).

 {: .box-tip }
 **Tip:** To get information on the basics of Xtract Universal, refer to [Getting Started with Xtract Universal](./getting-started).